-Another interesting Dart feature used in Flutter apps is the just-in-time (JIT) compiler, used during development and debugging, which powers the hot reload functionality, and the ahead-of-time (AOT) compiler which is used when building applications for the target platforms such as Android or iOS, resulting in native performance.
+Other interesting Dart features used in Flutter apps is the just-in-time (JIT) compiler, used during development and debugging, which powers the hot reload functionality.
+And the ahead-of-time (AOT) compiler which is used when building applications for the target platforms such as Android or iOS, resulting in native performance.

 Flutter vs React-Native

-React Native on the other hand has the advantage of being older and hence has a large community of businesses and developers who have experience building react-native apps.
+React Native, on the other hand, has the advantage of being older and hence has a large community of businesses and developers who have experience in building react-native apps.
 It also has more third party libraries and packages as compared to Flutter.
-That said, Flutter is catching up and rapidly gaining momentum as evident from Stackoverflow's 2019 developer survey where it scored 75.4% under "Most Loved Framework, Libraries and Tools".
+That said, Flutter is catching up and rapidly gaining momentum as evident from Stackoverflow's 2019 developer survey, where it scored 75.4% under "Most Loved Framework, Libraries and Tools".